hackclub/infill/website/src/content/docs/printers/Hephaestus.md

 # Hephaestus
 Made by : Noah F

-Total hours: 2
+Total time: 2 hours 30 min

-Time : `research: 1 hour 30 min,
+Time : `research: 1 hour 45 min,
-  readme: 30 min, `
+  readme: 45 min, `

 Hephaestus is the god of artisens and craftsman. with this printer I want to be able to create cool things just like a artisen or craftsman would.